- Life & Money

 Pros of separate bank accounts:

-Autonomy.
-With separate accounts, you don’t have to justify every expenditure, which could help create more harmony in your relationship.
+Autonomy: With separate accounts, you don’t have to justify every expenditure, which could help create more harmony in your relationship.
+“Some marriages might benefit from keeping accounts separate,” Burton adds.
+“For example, in second marriages where finances might be more complex and if they have children from a previous marriage.”

 Cons of separate bank accounts:

-Keeping track of bills.
-Couples who opt for separate accounts need to make clear who is paying which bill and that nothing is missed.
-On the flip side, some couples enjoy having two pots of money to choose from when covering household expenses and find that splitting bills is not an issue.
+Keeping track of bills: Couples who opt for separate accounts need to make clear who is paying which bill and that nothing is missed.
+But some couples prefer having two pots of money to choose from when covering household expenses and find that splitting bills is not an issue.

-Harder account access.
-If you do have separate accounts and one partner becomes incapacitated, the other may not be able to access those assets and may actually need a financial power of attorney to do so.
+Issues with account access: If you do have separate accounts and one partner becomes incapacitated, the other may not be able to access those assets and may actually need a financial power of attorney to do so.
+This arrangement can make a stressful situation even more so if you don’t have other financial documents prepared in case of emergency.

 A third option: separate and joint bank accounts